By Gina Lee

 The US dollar give up early gains against the Japanese yen, but still remains stuck in a relatively tight range.
 That being said, it does look like we probably have more downside than up.

-The British pound had initially tried to rally during the trading session on Wednesday, crossing the ¥150 level yet again.
+The British pound has initially tried to rally during the course of the session on Monday, only to give up early gains and break down again.